shabdesign/shabdesign.github.io/_projects/FitYa_Fashion.md

 ## Background
 <div style="text-align: justify;">
   Online clothing shopping has become part of the modern lifestyle, particularly among fashion enthusiasts.
-However, although practical, this process is often accompanied by uncertainty: "Will the clothes I buy fit my body?" </div>
+However, although practical, this process is often accompanied by uncertainty: <strong>"Will the clothes I buy fit my body?"</strong> </div>
 <div style="text-align: justify;">
 Many online shoppers, including me, also experience similar problems.
 Some of the clothes I bought could not be worn because they did not match the size and fit expectations.
 This causes disappointment, discomfort, and even loss because not all items can be exchanged.</div>
 <div style="text-align: justify;">